jasonfyw/orbital-sim/README.md

 **Importing presets**

-In either your Python shell or a new Python file, import a specific preset configuration:
+In either your Python shell or a new Python file, import a specific preset configuration from the module:
 ```python
 from orbitalsim.presets import PresetName
 ```